Nate Grey: A New World

 The consequences of that act were unexpected and far-reaching, as Nate and Holocaust were both transported to the actual reality when it reasserted itself.
 Nate arrives in Switzerland, and is approached by a very alive but amnesic Madelyne Pryor.
 Madelyne helps Nate adjust to this reality, but they are separated soon after by Selene.
 Nate wanders the Earth alone, encountering many who either desire to use his power or genuinely want to help him, only for Nate's own suspicious nature to prompt him to drive them away.
 During this time, he unintentionally contributes to the eventual manifestation of Onslaught: Nate senses Xavier's astral form spying on him, and drags him into the real world.
 This feat inspires the aspects of Onslaught in Xavier's mind to create a psychic body for himself, resulting in Onslaught manifesting an independent body.

 Eventually, Nate meets Threnody, one of Sinister's underlings seeking freedom.
 After rescuing her from the Marauders, the pair form a mutually beneficial partnership: Nate provides protection, while Threnody acts as his guide to the world.
 They are briefly separated during the events set into motion by Onslaught, but soon reunite and take refuge in New York following his defeat.
 Their relationship deepens despite Nate's lingering doubts on her connection to Sinister, but Threnody eventually leaves, unwilling to answer questions about her past.

 Believing Threnody to be dead, Nate takes up a firm if tentative friendship with Spider-Man.
-Nate is then attacked by Morbius the Living Vampire, who is drawn to Threnody via the strong attachment to her in Nate's blood.
+Nate is then attacked by Morbius, who is drawn to Threnody via the strong attachment to her in Nate's blood.
 Due to her own death-fueled mutant ability, Threnody is drawn to Morbius as well, but Nate and Spider-Man intervene.
 Nate challenges Threnody to return to him once she has given up on stealing life from others and leaves her.
 He soon finds Madelyne collapsed in Switzerland.
 The reunion is interrupted by Jean Grey, who is alerted to Madelyne's return by Madame Sanctity.
 Nate is doubly shocked, first when Madelyne immediately begins trying to kill their visitor, and again when he sees that the two women are virtually twins.
 Madelyne assumes Nate will side with Jean and attacks them both.

 Nate instinctively aids Jean, and together they are able to pierce Madelyne's mind, in the process revealing that Nate is responsible for her revival.
 In his confusion, after crash-landed in Switzerland, Nate unconsciously resurrects Madelyne Pryor in his subconscious attempt to reach out to his "mother".
 Nate sorrowfully attempts to undo his mistake, but Madelyne refuses to die again.
 She returns the power Nate used to animate her and escapes.
 Nate turns down Jean's offer to contact the X-Men, but then discovers that his telekinesis is gone.
 Nate visits Moira MacTaggert for answers, which she provides: Nate's telekinetics are still there, but his own body is suppressing them.
 Havok appears as Nate is leaving, and invites him to join the Brotherhood of Mutants.